 But it’s not as simple as copying out-of-context strategies and throwing around popular buzzwords.
 The key is knowing how these strategies can work together.

-The application of psychology to marketing is by no means a new enterprise.
+The application of psychology in marketing is by no means a new enterprise.
 Business organizations and professionals from all over the globe have endeavored to use behavioral patterns to their advantage over the years.
 The difference now, of course, is that there’s technology sophisticated enough to support these initiatives in a much more effective way.

-Introduction to Case Study: In-depth Behavioral Analysis of One of Central Europe’s Largest E-shops
+Introduction to Case Study: In-Depth Behavioral Analysis of One of Central Europe’s Largest E-Shops

 In the following chapter, we’ll walk you through a typical online buying process:

-- the first website visit
+- The first website visit

-- browsing products
+- Browsing products

-- the purchase
+- The purchase

 Our case study focuses on one of the largest online computer and electronics stores in Europe.
 It sets the direction for its competitors in the region.
-In 2019, this fast-growing store more than tripled their annual income from the previous year.
+In 2019, this fast-growing store more than tripled its annual income from the previous year.